h1T3k/gnome-standalone/README.md

 Ethics and morality are often subjective.
 While I value forgiveness, I've also come to realize that the world isn't black and white.
 We must stand together, especially when feeling lost or scared, and strive for open communication in a world where our leaders breed seperatism within the populace.

 Our society is entangled in red tape, often out of fear of disrupting the status quo.
-This repression can lead individuals to seek out 'quick fixes,' be it in the form of oil, cheap labor, or drugs.
+This repression can lead individuals to seek out 'quick fixes,' be it in the form of oil or cheap labor.
 It's a form of self-sabotage that stands in the way of collective well-being.

 If you found value in this guide and wish to support me, consider buying me a coffee or helping in any small way you can.
 Your support would be greatly appreciated, especially during challenging times.